markusdosch/essentialmunich/README.md

 - Olympiapark

 ### Notable regular events

+#### Others
 - From mid of March till the beginning of April, there is the so-called "Starkbierfest", where lots of restaurants provide you with special stronger beer from local brewery.
 The most famous restaurant for this event is the Paulaner-Nockherberg.
-- Later in spring, there is the "Frühlingsfest" at the Theresienwiese
+- Later in spring (April/May), there is the "Frühlingsfest" at the Theresienwiese
-- From Mid/End of September till beginning of October, there is the world-famous "Oktoberfest" at the Theresienwiese
+- From Mid/End of September till beginning of October, there is the world-famous "Oktoberfest" at the Theresienwiese.
 - In summer and winter, there is the "Tollwood" festival.
 In summer, it takes place at the Olympiapark.
 In winter, at the Theresienwiese.

 ## Entertainment